 ITU proposed identities for AMRD Group B using AIS technology as follows: 917293Y4Y5Y6Y7Y8Y9

-This identity is conforming to all other identities in Recommendation ITU-R M.585 and does not reuse any identity used in other maritime mobile services, e.g. AIS.
+This identity is conforming to all other identities in Recommendation ITU-R M.585 and does not reuse any identity used in other maritime mobile sservices, e.g. AIS.

 It should be noted that this proposal will enable to distinguish between identities used by AIS and identities used by AMRD Group B. Thus it will allow for a combined display of AMRD Group B and AIS information on one screen and still being able to distinguish between the devices.